reillychase/Netmiko-Cisco-Switch-FTP-Firmware-Downloader/README.md

 This script was written to prep ~70 Cisco 37XX and 38XX switches for a firmware upgrade.
 It uses Netmiko Python library for handling SSH sessions, and PrettyTables for displaying output.
 It is also multi-threaded, so it connects to all the switches simultaneously.

 Overview:
-- Read all hostnames from switch_list.txt, save as a list
+- Read all hostnames from switch_list.txt, save as a list (Or even better you could grab all the IPs directly from Solarwinds Orion with this command:

+import orionsdk

+swis = orionsdk.SwisClient("solarwinds.yoursite.net", "username", "password")
+devices = swis.query('SELECT IPAddress, DNS, SysName, Vendor, MachineType, Description, Status FROM Orion.Nodes') print(devices)

+)
 - For each hostname in the list, start a new thread, passing hostname to it
 - Each thread connects to a switch using Netmiko library
 - Uses 'USER' and 'PASSWORD' variables at the top to login to switch